Caroleq/caroleq.github.io/_posts/2026-01-26-Compressor.md

 *Maximum attack parameter response*
 {: refdef}

+When the attack is set to minimum time, the sound is flattened at the beginning and the control signal rises to around 50 mV at the beginning of the sample.
+When the attack is set to maximum time, the sound is not compressed and control signal is zero.

 ### Release test
 The test checked operation of the release parameter.
 Minimum and maximum release time are 1ms and 100ms respectively.
 Diagrams below show compressor operation when the release parameter is set to minimum and maximum values.